nin-ed/AI4Bharat-Task/Task2/README.md

 In this section, data from the excel sheet is retrieved with the help of pandas.
 It returns a list of pdf file links.

 **2. FETCHING CONTENTS FROM LINKS AND STORING**<br/>
 In this section, pdf files are retrieved using urlretrieve.
-For those whose direct links weren't available, in that, I have used Beautiful Soup to search for the pdf file links in the page.
+For those whose direct links weren't available, in that, I have used Beautiful Soup to search for the pdf file links in the webpage.
 Once encountered, I use urlretrieve to download that file.
 All these pdfs will be downloaded into a new directory named as **Downloaded_pdfs**.

 **3. CONVERTING PDF PAGES INTO IMAGES**<br/>